Fines & Fees Policy

 of the item.
 Processing fees are $1 per item and are

 non-refundable.
-Processing fees help cover the incidental costs
+Processing fees help defray the incidental costs

-(such as for barcodes, jackets or cases, labels, bibliographic
+(such as for barcodes, jackets, cases, labels, bibliographic

 records, etc.) that the library incurs when replacing an item,